Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 You can call the `cancel()` function manually, or it can be invoked automatically through cancellation propagation when a parent coroutine is canceled.

-When a coroutine is canceled, it throws a [`CancellationException`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/) at [suspension points](#suspension-points-and-cancellation).
+When a coroutine is canceled, it throws a [`CancellationException`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/) the next time it checks for cancellation.
+For more information about how and when this happens, see [Suspension points and cancellation](#suspension-points-and-cancellation).

 > You can use the [`awaitCancellation()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/await-cancellation.html) function to suspend a coroutine until cancellation.
 >